Rate Plans and Rate Plan Charges

 • The Charge Type is automatically populated and not editable when using Charge Definitions.

-• To add custom values (e.g. Activation Fee, Call Charge, Data Charge), refer to Pricing Lookups
+• The Charge Type Pricing Lookup provides the following standard value: Sales Price.
+To add custom values (e.g. Activation Fee, Call Charge, Data Charge), refer to Pricing Lookups

 • Price Periods are only applicable for Recurring and Usage Price Types.